 Or maybe you have a corporate group who’s been enjoying adult beverages.
 In these kinds of situations, it’s important to let your game marshals “read” the audience and cater the brief accordingly.
 After all, the way you communicate with a group of pre-teens in birthday parties is very different from how you communicate with adults.
 Your briefing experience should reflect these differences.

 We could probably write dozens of blog articles about the good, the bad, and the ugly we’ve seen during laser tag briefs in our 20 years.
 But for brevity sake, we’ll leave you with these final thoughts.
 The laser tag briefing is important.
 Don’t overlook it or rush through it just to get guests into the arena.
-Let your video cover the safety rules, and then reiterate these rules with signage and addition explanations from your staff.
+Let your video cover the safety rules, and then reiterate these rules with signage and additional explanations from your staff.
 And lastly, put yourself in your guest’s shoes.
-Would you want to hear the same boring thing over and over again every time play?
+Would you want to hear the same boring thing over and over again every time you play?
 Probably not.
 So let your staff have a little fun.

 The Customer Experience Matters: Learn how to create memorable laser tag experiences and increase revenue